larylc/More-Chess-Webscraped-Data/README.md

 The `all_prodigies.csv` was used to make [Pathway to Prodigy App](https://loganlary.shinyapps.io/prodigies_app/?_ga=2.15136438.103236738.1633010249-569369622.1613318148).
 It uses data from the `all_grandmaster_bdates_bplaces_updated.csv` , `top_grandmaster_ratings_before_2000.csv`, [`top_grandmasters_sept.csv`](https://github.com/larylc/Chess-Webscraping-Projects/blob/main/top_grandmasters_sept.csv),  and [`masters_table_2500s_sept.csv`](https://github.com/larylc/Chess-Webscraping-Projects/blob/main/masters_table_2500s_sept.csv).

+The `prodigies_with_inc.csv` was used to create a tableau visualization and was made using the `all_prodigies.csv` data.

 **Note:** The prodigies datasets were created using data from the [chess webscraping projects](https://github.com/larylc/Chess-Webscraping-Projects]).
 Make sure to check out the jupiter notebooks for the methods and processing.